-Quench Not the Spirit (1 Thessalonians 5:19) Are You Guilty?
+Quench Not the Spirit

 - Summary: “Do not quench the Spirit,” wrote the apostle Paul to Christians!
 Yet we can easily end up grieving the Holy Spirit and putting out His Holy Ghost fire by simple lapses, often unintentional.
 Here’s some preventive medicine from the Scriptures.

 Ezekiel 47:1-5, 9 … As the man went eastward with a measuring line in his hand, he measured off a thousand cubits and then led me through water that was ankle-deep.
 He measured off another thousand cubits and led me through water that was knee-deep.
 He measured off another thousand and led me through water that was up to the waist.
 He measured off another thousand, but now it was a river that I could not cross, because the water had risen and was deep enough to swim in—a river that no one could cross… Swarms of living creatures will live wherever the river flows.
 There will be large numbers of fish, because this water flows there and makes the salt water fresh; so where the river flows everything will live.

 John 7:37-39a On the last and greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 By this he meant the Spirit, whom those who believed in him were later to receive.

 - • Jesus said that the living water is the Holy Spirit (vs. 39).
 The third Person of the Trinity is likened to a “flow” — “the river flows” (Ezekiel 47:9) … “rivers of living water will flow” (John 7:38).